-Bloom's taxonomy is a framework for classifying learning tasks by the kind of thinking they require.
+In one sentence: Bloom's taxonomy ranks learning tasks by how demanding the thinking is, from simply recalling a fact up to creating something new.
 In the revised version used in many classrooms, the six levels are remember, understand, apply, analyze, evaluate, and create.

 In biology, that helps you tell the difference between naming the parts of a cell and judging whether evidence supports a claim.
 Students use it to study more deliberately, and teachers use it to write clearer questions and objectives.